 Small Business Resources

-For small businesses looking to grow outside of their traditional markets, whether through organic growth or teaming opportunities, NNSA and EM’s nationwide supply chain represents a strong opportunity.
-High quality, technically superior, and competitively priced small business suppliers can be and have been selected for multi-site and enterprise-wide agreements.
+We're looking for potential suppliers.
+For small businesses looking to grow outside of their traditional markets, whether through organic growth or teaming opportunities, the Department of Energy's prime contractors represent a strong opportunity.
+High quality, technically superior, and competitively priced small business suppliers of goods and services can be and have been selected for individual, multi-site, and enterprise-wide agreements.

 We value small business

-We’re looking for high quality, technically superior, and competitively priced suppliers.
-Suppliers are chosen based on a list of desirable characteristics, which includes the ability to meet site-specific requirements.
-The SCMC seeks qualified suppliers by conducting market research and consulting with commodity experts at each of the DOE sites.
+We seek qualified suppliers by conducting market research and consulting with commodity experts at each of the DOE/NNSA sites.
 Suppliers with strong past performance, especially when recommended by individual prime contractors, are preferred.

-The SCMC maintains a database of companies interested in exploring multi-site and enterprise-wide agreements, exposing your small business to DOE contractors across the country as part of the strategic sourcing program, as well as when individual contractors complete their own site-specific market research.
+The SCMC maintains a database of current and potential suppliers who are interested in exploring multi-site and enterprise-wide agreements.
+While the SCMC evaluates a supplier's potential inclusion in multi-site opportunities, registering your interest also allows the SCMC to share your information with prime contractors across the country when they do their own site-specific market research.
 The database is accessible to individual NNSA and EM sites through an enterprise-wide web portal.

-Once you've registered your interest in being part of the database, be sure to visit the site again at least once a quarter to see what new opportunities are posted and if new small business resources have been published.
-How-to guides and white papers are being developed to help small businesses identify how to better match at the site-specific, multi-site, and enterprise-wide levels.
+We also recommend visiting the SCMC website at least once a quarter to see what new business opportunities are posted and if new small business resources have been published.
+See below and at right for useful insights and resources to help small businesses identify how to work at the site-specific, multi-site, and enterprise-wide levels.

 Find ways of partnering with prime contractors locally and across the enterprise

 The contractors can often be your strongest advocate if they consider your company to be a top performer or best-in-class supplier.
-It is those endorsements we look for when seeking input as to which suppliers could possibly serve multiple locations.
+It is those endorsements we look for when seeking input as to which suppliers could possibly serve multiple locations and meet our requirements.
+We encourage suppliers interested in working with the individual prime contractors to visit their Supplier Portals, listed at right, to find more information about them and their opportunities.

 Kansas City National Security Campus